-The League of Nations, the intergovernmental organisation which was the forerunner to the present United Nations was officially dissolved on April 20, 1946.
-It lasted 26 years.
+The League of Nations, the intergovernmental organisation which was the precursor to the present United Nations was officially dissolved on April 20, 1946.
+Formed first in 1919 it lasted for 26 years.
+The ineffectiveness of the League to enforce its mandates and decisions was regarded as its primary failure ultimately leading to the outbreak of the Second World War.

 - The precursor to the League of Nations (LN) was the Inter-Parliamentary Union (IPU) formed in 1889.
 It was established by Frédéric Passy, a French economist and Sir William Randal Cremer, an English politician.